 Furthermore, you need to know the type of floor that requires a scrub.
 Mainly because each category of floor requires different techniques to make it shine.

 Once you visit a site, you will exactly know how much work is needed, and most importantly, you will be able to come up with a more satisfactory estimate.

-    This practice can be rewarding if you can network with every facility manager and get summoned recurrently throughout every month.
+This practice can be rewarding if you can network with facility managers and impress them.

 However, feel free to raise your fees a bit higher in case of a smaller area starting at $0.09 to $0.18 per sq. feet and onward.